Optimal disclosure policy and undue diligence

 Preventing bank runs

 Diamond and Dybvig (1983) is commonly understood as providing a formal rationale for the existence of bank-run equilibria.
 It has never been clear, however, whether bank-run equilibria in this framework are a natural byproduct of the economic environment or an artifact of suboptimal contractual arrangements.
 In the class of direct mechanisms, Peck and Shell (2003) demonstrate that bank-run equilibria can exist under an optimal contractual arrangement.
 The difficulty of preventing runs within this class of mechanism is that banks cannot identify whether withdrawals are being driven by ...

-Banking models in the tradition of Diamond and Dybvig (1983) rely on sequential service to explain belief-driven runs.
-But the run-like phenomena witnessed during the financial crisis of 2007?08 occurred in the wholesale shadow banking sector where sequential service is largely absent, suggesting that something other than sequential service is needed to help explain runs.
+Banking models in the tradition of Diamond and Dybvig (1983) rely on sequential service to explain belief driven runs.
+But the run-like phenomena witnessed during the financial crisis of 2007-08 occurred in the wholesale shadow banking sector where sequential service is largely absent.
+This suggests that something other than sequential service is needed to help explain runs.
 We show that in the absence of sequential service runs can easily occur whenever bank-funded investments are subject to increasing returns to scale consistent with available evidence.
-Our framework is used to understand and ...
+Our framework is used to understand ...

 Monetary Policy and Liquid Government Debt